sowdust/tafferugli/docs/metrics/built-in.md

 Creates **communities** of users divided by their creation date.

-Creates a **distribution** of users based on their creation date than can be interactively visualized as an histogram, so that one can explore and/or select users that were created in a specific time range.
+Creates a **distribution** of users based on their creation date than can be interactively visualized as a histogram, so that one can explore and/or select users that were created in a specific time range.

 It might be useful, among other things, in identifying specific time range in which a higher than normal number of users were created.